gamesbook/pyprototypr/docs/core_shapes.md

 ## Linear Shapes

 These shapes are created from a line of some sort; the most basic being a simple line.
-They effectively have only 1 dimension.
+A line effectively has only 1 dimension.

 ### Line